dome9/cloud-supervisor/README.md

 cd cloud-supervisor
 npm install
 ```
-* Make sure your AWS user / role has enough permissions to execute the desired actions (createTag, stopInstance)
+* Make sure your AWS user / role has enough permissions to execute the desired actions (ex: createTag, stopInstance).
+See the policy below as a good starting point.
 * If running from Lambda, make sure that the Lambda role has sufficient permissions
 * If running locally - make sure your AWS user has enough permissions, and that credentials are provided .
 AWS SDK for node.js expects credentials file to be located at ~/.aws/credentials (C:\Users\USER_NAME\.aws\credentials for Windows users) See http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html for more info.
 * Make sure you have a valid Dome9 user with enough permissions to view the relevant AWS accounts.
 It is recommended to create a new, dedicated Dome9 user with 'Auditor' role.